 Approaching Mayfair Station

 Mayfair Station was my link to the SAR network, and you could actually see the back of our house from a passing train.
-It was a busy commuter station, and I traveled in both directions from here.
+It was a busy commuter station, and I travelled in both directions from here.
 I last used the station in 1984.
 There was a lot of talk of widening the tracks in and out of the station and a lot of houses were expropriated, but the expected construction never happened.

 Then we were passing through Krugersdorp, then passing Millsite and shortly after that the disgrace called Sanrasm, and then the long haul to Magalies, with its attendant curves and whistle blowing.

 There were reportedly 600 people on board and it was a 16 coach consist, and probably one of the strangest trains to be seen by those who saw us go past.
 Steam engines still draw stares from those that have never seen them, or by those who remember them.
-Our Garrat was a rare beastie, and it was always difficult to know which way was the front.
+Our Garratt was a rare beastie, and it was always difficult to know which way was the front.